-Enzo Bonaventura was born in Pisa on 24 December 1891 to Emma Fano and Arnaldo Bonaventura (Livorno 28 July 1862 - Florence 7 October 1952), who was a musicologist, violinist, and journalist.
+Enzo Bonaventura was born in Pisa on 24 December 1891 to Emma Fano and Arnaldo Bonaventura (b.
+Livorno, 28 July 1862, d.
+Florence, 7 October 1952), who was a musicologist, violinist, and journalist.
 Enzo completed high school in Florence at the Liceo classico Galileo, where he graduated with honors in 1909 and studied at the Istituto di studi superiori pratici e di perfezionamento (from 1924-25 the Regia Università) where he earned a degree in philosophy, in 1913, and completed specialization in psychology, in 1914.
-He graduated with honors and both theses were published.
+He graduated with honors and both theses were published1.
 He stated that he chose that degree course in order to dedicate himself to experimental psychology.
-Indeed, the Sezione di filosofia in Florence could claim non only to have established in 1903-04 a chair (as in Turin, Rome and Naples from 1905) but also an Istituto e laboratorio di psicologia, directed by Francesco De Sarlo, professor of Filosofia teoretica and trained medical
+Indeed, the Sezione di filosofia in Florence could claim non only to have established in 1903-04 a chair (as in Turin, Rome and Link to other connected Lives on the move: